Cybersecurity is a booming industry these days because increasingly we’re witnessing a number of high profile online data breaches.

 Likewise people use the same password for every site so once a hacker gets access to one of their accounts she knows them all.

 Every account you use should have its own unique password which is long and complex using a combination of letters (capped and uncapped), numbers and symbols.
-Ideally a password should look something like this Xy7q!6aH&Q1TyeiP%dW
+A password should look something like this Xy7q!6aH&Q1TyeiP%dW

 Unless you have a photographic memory, remembering passwords of this kind across multiple sites is impossible.